 4 Hours Later: All Aboard The Lower Back Twinge Pain Train

 Later in the evening, I’m walking around like a stiff grandpa and using the grandma style squat technique to pull things out of the refrigerator.
 Drop something on the floor?
 You have to go into a lunge.
 Take off your shoes?
 You have to lie on the bed and put your feet in the air like a baby.
 The pain was bad and I was seriously limited in my movements.
 If you injure your arm, shoulder, hamstring or ankle, at least you can workout other parts of your body and pretty much get around it.
 But your back is the center of every movement you do.
 Whether you work in an office our outside, a back injury affects everything.
 So I was not going to take this lying down so to speak.
 If you need to get back to work -physically and at your office – and want to accelerate the healing process, here is the best way to accelerate the healing process for a lower back twinge.

 Conventional Wisdom for the Lower Back Twinge

 Conventional “wisdom” says to use Motrin or other pain killers and ice.
 Only half of that wisdom is correct.
-Ice is crucial, especially in the beginning, but pain killers are not what you want to use.
-You can read the article What to Take for Pain: Top 5 Reasons to Avoid Anti-Inflammatory Drugs for a more in depth read showing how they destroy cartilage, cause liver damage, and deplete folate and vitamin C. You can relieve the pain and accelerate the healing process while still having the feedback mechanism is place that tells you not to move in a certain way for other circumstances.
+Ice is crucial, especially in the beginning, but pain killers are not what you want to use long term.
+You can read the article What to Take for Pain: Top 5 Reasons to Avoid Anti-Inflammatory Drugs for a more in depth read showing how they destroy cartilage, cause liver damage, and deplete folate and vitamin C. While NSAID’s may be necessary for acute pain in the early stages, you can relieve the pain and accelerate the healing process while still having the feedback mechanism is place that tells you not to move in a certain way for other circumstances.

 Lower Back Twinge Program